LeulGetachew40/Air-BNB-Clone/AirBnb_Clone-V4/README.md

 * [License](#license)

+## Bugs
+No known bugs at this time.

 ## Authors

 ## License
 Public Domain.
-No copywrite protection.
+No copy write protection.